 The community of Peterborough, it writes, is home to rich natural resources, leading educational institutions, and a well-equipped business and innovation landscape.

-In its publication, “Where cleantech innovation abounds,” Invest Ontario, in turn, writes: “the Cleantech Commons research and innovation park at Ontario’s Trent University, is a growing hub for driving innovation and commercialization in clean, green and low/zero-carbon technology.”
+This article follows the recent publication of “Where cleantech innovation abounds” by Invest Ontario, which writes that “the Cleantech Commons research and innovation park at Ontario’s Trent University, is a growing hub for driving innovation and commercialization in clean, green and low/zero-carbon technology.”

-Created alongside Trent University’s main campus and designed to be a point of convergence for the academic community with startups, established businesses, and government research partners, Cleantech Commons is focused on advancing clean, green, zero-carbon & sustainable technology research, innovation, commercialization & entrepreneurship.
+Created on Trent University’s main campus and designed to be a point of convergence for the academic community with startups, established businesses, and government research partners, Cleantech Commons is focused on advancing clean, green, zero-carbon, and sustainable technology research, innovation, commercialization & entrepreneurship.

 Peterborough’s growing cleantech innovation cluster benefits from strong connections to global leaders in the cleantech sector, including SGS Canada, Siemens Milltronics Process Instruments, Rolls-Royce Naval Marine Canada, Aclarus Ozone Solutions, and Rainmaker Worldwide – all of which have operations in Peterborough.

-Building on these connections, Cleantech Commons is a hub that is specifically designed to boost collaboration between private industry and the academic, research and student communities to get new technologies from the laboratory to the marketplace and to generate new intellectual property.
+Building on these connections, Cleantech Commons is a hub that is specifically designed to boost collaboration to get new technologies from the laboratory to the marketplace and to generate new intellectual property.

 This has been shown to happen better when firms are located close to a research university.
 (Charles, Constantin, June 08, 2021).

 Cleantech Commons offers startups, growth companies, and established businesses in the cleantech sector an opportunity to co-locate with the academic and research expertise of Trent University, one of Canada’s leading environmental academic institutions, to drive collaboration, discovery and innovation for a greener world.